JoshPattman/jpf/README.md

 go get github.com/JoshPattman/jpf
 ```

-## Usage

-Example code is in the `examples` subdirectory.
-However, a brief overview of the components is as follows:
-- `Model`: An interface defining a model that can create a message given a set of other messages.
-This encompasses both normal and reasoning models.
-Models can also be wrapped by other models to achieve retry logic, hybrid reasoning, and more.
-- `Function`: An interface that defines a stateless typed function that performs one LLM call, and includes logic for formatting and parsing the text responses.
-- `RetryFunction`: An extension of the above, but including logic to generate feedback for the LLM upon a failed parse, allowing the LLM call to be run in a loop until valid.
-- `Embedder`: A string to vector embbedding interface.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.